-Of Armenian descent, Donigian grew up in the family grocery store in Hopewell, Virginia.
-He worked an assortment of jobs prior to ordination: a sanitation worker on a garbage truck, a press operator in a sandpaper factory, a newspaper reporter-editor, and musician.
+Of Armenian descent, Donigian grew up and worked in his family’s grocery store in Hopewell, Virginia.
+He worked an assortment of jobs prior to ordination: a sanitation worker on a garbage truck, a press operator in a sandpaper factory, a newspaper reporter/editor, and a musician.
 He also served as pastor of several United Methodist churches in Virginia.
 Donigian plays saxophone (soprano, alto, C melody), piano, ocarina, the Armenian duduk, and the dumbeg (Armenian hand drum).
-Sometimes in church.
+He occasionally plays one of his various instruments in church.

 Kindle ISBN: 978-0-8358-1212-2

 EPub ISBN: 978-0-8358-1213-9